 Etching and Doping

 Unwanted material is chemically etched away, and selected areas are doped with ions to alter electrical properties.
-This forms the foundation of each transistor.
+This forms the foundation of each transistor and integrated circuit.

 Deposition and Metallization